Image from 1917 Suffolk Chronicle and Mercury newspaper.

 Albert was 29 years old, a Coachman.
 He was Head of the Household to his widowed mother, sister & nephew.

 Gertrude Durrant, 22.

 Albert’s father, Oliver Graystone died 1906, Ipswich.

 Albert’s brother, Oliver Graystone died 1904, Ipswich, aged 29.

 On the 24th January 1918, Mrs Jane Graystone received the personal effects of her late son Albert:

 2 discs, letter, photos, 2 pipes, diary, mirror, pouch, cigarette case, postcard, safety razor outfit (complete).

 On the 26th September 1921, Jane Graystone received Albert’s Victory & British War medals.

-Albert is also remembered on ST. BARTHOLOMEW’S CHURCH WAR MEMORIAL, Ipswich.
+Albert is also remembered on the war memorial at ST. BARTHOLOMEW’S CHURCH, Ipswich.